Bahrain

-Bahrain, officially the Kingdom of Bahrain, (Note: مملكة البحرين ') is an island country in West Asia.
-Situated on the Persian Gulf, it comprises a small archipelago of 50 natural islands and an additional 33 artificial islands, centred on Bahrain Island, which makes up around 83 percent of the country's landmass.
+Bahrain, (Note: English: /bɑːˈreɪn/ bah-RAYN or /bæxˈreɪn/ bakh-RAYN; البحرين, /afb/.) officially the Kingdom of Bahrain, (Note: مملكة البحرين '.) is an island country in the eastern part of Arabian Peninsula in West Asia.
+Situated near the western shore of the Persian Gulf, the country comprises a small archipelago of 33 natural islands and an additional 50 artificial islands, centered on Bahrain Island, which makes up around 80 percent of the country's landmass.
 Bahrain is situated between Qatar and the northeastern coast of Saudi Arabia, to which it is connected by the King Fahd Causeway.
 The population is 1,588,670 as of 2024, of whom 739,736 (46.6% of the population) are Bahraini nationals, and 848,934 are expatriates (53.4% of the population).
 Bahrain spans some 760 km2 and is the third-smallest nation in Asia after Maldives and Singapore.
 The capital and largest city is Manama.

 The area that straddles the present-day territory of Bahrain was once the site of the ancient Dilmun civilisation.
 It has been famed since antiquity for its pearl fisheries, which were considered the best in the world into the 19th century.
 Bahrain was one of the earliest areas to be influenced by Islam, during the lifetime of Muhammad in 628.
 Following a period of Arab rule, Bahrain was ruled by the Portuguese Empire from 1521 until 1602, when they were expelled by Shah Abbas the Great of the Safavid Iran.
 In 1783, the Bani Utbah and allied tribes captured Bahrain from Nasr Al-Madhkur.
 It has since been ruled by the Al Khalifa royal family, with Ahmed al Fateh as Bahrain's first hakim.

 In the late 19th century, following successive treaties with the British, Bahrain became a protectorate of the United Kingdom.
 In 1971, it declared independence.
 Formerly an emirate, Bahrain was declared a semi-constitutional monarchy in 2002, and Article 2 of the constitution made sharia a principal source for legislation.
 In 2011, the country experienced protests inspired by the regional Arab Spring.
 The ruling Sunni Muslim Al Khalifa royal family has been criticised for violating the human rights of groups including dissidents, political opposition figures, and its Shia Muslim population.

-Bahrain is known as one of the first post-oil economies in the Persian Gulf, the result of decades of investing in the banking and tourism sectors; many of the world's largest financial institutions have a presence in Manama.
-Oil revenues still constitute a significant part of its government budget.
+Bahrain is known as one of the first post-oil economies in the Persian Gulf, the result of decades of investing in the banking and tourism sectors.
+Many of the world's largest financial institutions have a presence in Manama, but oil revenues still constitute a significant part of its government budget.
 It is recognised by the World Bank as a high-income economy.
 Bahrain is a member of the United Nations, the Non-Aligned Movement, the Arab League, the Organisation of Islamic Cooperation, and the Gulf Cooperation Council.
 It is a Dialogue partner of the Shanghai Cooperation Organization.